(Last revised August 22, 2022)

 Are pets allowed on board?

-Well-behaved dogs and cats weighing up to 20lbs are welcome to fly on most of our aircraft.
-A guest may travel with only one pet, per the guidelines below and pets that are not in carriers must be leashed at all times.
+Well-behaved dogs and cats are welcome to fly on our aircraft for an extra fee (see below).
+Dogs or cats weighing up to 20 lbs may travel in a carrier, and dogs weighing over 20 lbs can travel tethered to a seat that is purchased specifically for that pet.
+Pets that are over 20 lbs and not in carriers must be leashed at all times.
+A guest may travel with only one pet, per the guidelines below.
 Aero is limited to carrying a maximum of two pets per flight.
 Pets will be booked on a first-come, first-serve basis until the limit is reached.
 One passenger may not bring both a pet and an infant on board without the assistance of a travel companion.

 Please note that we are not able to carry pets in our cargo hold, and animals besides cats and dogs are not able to travel.
 A pet must be at least 4 months old and be capable of not relieving itself for the entire duration of the flight.